Vision, Mission, Philosophy & History

 In 1991, in response to a growing demand for environmental professionals, RIT created the nation's first BS degree in Environmental Management, which has now evolved into Environmental Sustainability, Health and Safety.

 The first MS degree in Environmental, Health & Safety (EHS) Management was launched in 1997 to further address the educational needs of EHS professionals and their employers.
-The EHS Management MS degree program may be almost completed entirely online with only one required three-day executive leader event held on campus.
-In addition, the program may be completed through a combination of online and traditional means for those students who want to attend the RIT campus.
+The EHS Management MS degree program may be completed entirely online or through a combination of online and local courses for those students who want to attend the RIT campus.

 2006 was a busy year for CETEMS.
 In 2006, the department created: